9 ways Zuckerberg says Facebook will get better at protecting elections

 Here are 9 things he said Facebook will be working on over the next few months:

-Zuckerberg also underscored Facebook’s extensive and positive role in politics:
+Zuckerberg also underscored Facebook’s extensive and positive role in elections:

 “In 2016, people had billions of interactions and open discussions on Facebook that may never have happened offline.
 Candidates had direct channels to communicate with tens of millions of citizens.
 Campaigns spent tens of millions organizing and advertising online to get their messages out further.
 And we organized ‘get out the vote’ efforts that helped as many as 2 million people register to vote who might not have voted otherwise.
 Many of these dynamics were new in this election, or at much larger scale than ever before in history, and at much larger scale than the interference we’ve found.”